Call for Applications: Education and Social Justice International Summer Research Fellowships 2020

 - Applicant’s updated unofficial transcript (screenshot is acceptable);

-- Applicant’s personal statement of no more than 250 words which should describe the applicant’s interest in this unique Georgetown opportunity;
+- Applicant’s personal statement of no more than 250 words which should describe the applicant’s interest in their unique Georgetown opportunity;

 - Contact information (email address and phone number) for two references, one of whom must be a Georgetown University professor.
-Please state your relationship to/how you know these references.
+Please state your relationship to/how you know your references.

 The call for applications opens on Friday, September 27.
 Application materials will be accepted until 5:00 p.m.
 EDT on Friday, November 1.
 Email your application materials as attachment(s) to firstname.lastname@example.org with the subject heading “ESJ Fellowship: Your First Name Last Name.”
 Each application document should be a DOC(X) or PDF and be called your name followed by the type of document (ex. resume, transcript, etc.).
 Finalists will be interviewed in November and required to submit a writing sample and a scan of their passport.
 Fellowship offers will be made by mid-November and announced in December.
 No late applications can be accepted.

 Serious applicants should attend an information session at the Center for Social Justice on Thursday, October 3 from 8:00 p.m. to 9:00 p.m. or Friday, October 11 from 10:00 a.m. to 11:00 a.m.
 Questions about the fellowship should be directed to CSJ Executive Director Dr. Andria Wisler at email@example.com.